Rodgath/Dilaz-Switcher/README.md

 # Item-Switcher
 Item (Themes, Plugins etc) switcher in an iFrame.

-This switcher is built using pure vanila JavaScript.
+This switcher is built using with vanila JavaScript.